codex-team/editor.js/docs/installation.md

 ## Load Tools

-Each Block at the CodeX Editor represented by [Tools](docs/tools.md).
+Each Block at the CodeX Editor represented by [Tools](tools.md).
 There are simple external scripts with own logic.
-To start using the Editor, you should connect at least one Block Tool.
+Probably you want to use several Block Tools that should be connected.

 For example check out our [Header](https://github.com/codex-editor/header) Tool that represents heading blocks.